-Name: Aida Catalano
+Meet Aida Catalano (pictured right)

-Current Affiliate: I am still involved at Western Suburbs as a player and a parent and now as the Junior Touch Football Administrator.
+Affiliates that you're involved in: I was first involved with Western Suburbs (Sydney) as a parent when my kids first started playing.
+It looked fun so I signed up to play in the Adult comp also.
+I am still involved at Western Suburbs as a player and a parent and now as the Junior Touch Football Administrator.
 I am also the Administrator of Northern Suburbs Touch Football.

-NSW Region: My Region is Sydney Mets, I hold the position of Junior Administrator for the Representative teams.
+NSW Region: My Region is Sydney Mets, I hold the position of Junior Administrator for the representative teams.

 How did you first get involved with Touch Football?

-In the Men’s I am hopeful the Tigers can go one better though the Titan’s team looks the strongest on paper.
+Tigers Women’s without a doubt.
+I am involved again this year and they are ready to go back to back.
+In the Men’s I am hopeful the Tigers can go one better, though the Titans team looks the strongest on paper.
 We will have to wait and see.